deltachat/deltachat-pages/en/help.md

 ### How can I get guaranteed end-to-end encryption? {#howtoe2ee}

-**By performing a QR show/scan procedure with another contact 'next' to you.**
+Meet your chat partner outside Delta Chat, preferably in person but a second more virtual channel like a video chat or a different messenger is fine as well.

-Meet your chat partner outside Delta Chat, preferably in person but a second channel like a video chat or using a different messenger is fine as well.
+Perform the following **QR show/scan procedure with your chat partner.**

 **Both (QR INVITER and QR SCANNER)**: